daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 ## Step 19.
 Deployment

 Now that our project is complete we can finally deploy it.
 There are many hosting providers out there, but if you have followed any of my projects or tutorials then you should know why I like [Heroku](https://www.heroku.com/) so much.
+Although deployment steps should not differ that much with other hosting providers.

-Let's start by creating *.gitignore* file in the top-level directory of the project.
-You can create either by typing `touch .gitignore` in the Terminal or using your IDE / Text Editor.
+Let's start by creating a *.gitignore* file in the top-level directory of the project.
+You can create it either by typing `touch .gitignore` in the Terminal or using your IDE / Text Editor.

-Add the following contents to *.gitignore*, most of it directly from the [gitignore](https://github.com/github/gitignore) repository on GitHub:
+Add the following contents to *.gitignore*, where most of it is directly from the [gitignore](https://github.com/github/gitignore) repository on GitHub:

 ```
 # Logs